alliandev/SQlite-DB-Assignment/README.md

 # SQlite-DB-Assignment

-You can store your Coffee Beans, the best method of preparation and the rating in this app.
+You can store your coffee beans, the best method of preparation and the rating in this app.